AndyShiue/Ende-readme/README.md

 Tuple types are type-level lists. for example, `Unit, Bool` is a tuple type, `I32, F32, U64` is also a tuple type.
 Although they are not real Ende terms because making them real terms would make the grammer ambiguous.
-A tuple type cannot contain any type constructors.
 What is the kind of all tuple types then?
 It's called **dynamic type**, and is written `..(Type)`